 How to Manage Your Business Cash Flow

 The worst error that made by most entrepreneurs is making financial decisions according to their current bank account balance.
-They tend to forget that the balance is continuously in flux.
+They tend to forget that the balance is continuously in flux (Also see Bank Reconciliation Statement).
 It just shows the money you have at the time but not the money that will enter or leave your company bank account.
 Alternately, you should make your financial decisions based on your business’s cash flow.

 It is easy to handle expenses because being the company owner, you can plan when to pay the bills before due dates.
 However, you need to make sure that your debtors pay in time so that you have adequate funds to fund your everyday company operations.
 Thus, gathering revenue is essential to have a healthy cash flow.

 Here are other suggestions to maintain a healthy cash flow: